 Considerably viewed as an important gauge of the economy’s strength, the US construction industry likewise mirrors consumer confidence, service, and unemployment trends.
-As the unemployment rate plunges, investments in both residential and commercial construction are inclined to swell, hinting of a boost in consumer confidence and increased spending that usually comes with that trust.
-With consumer confidence and increased spending, comes new formation of new businesses and purchase of residential home structures.
+As the unemployment rate plunges, investments in both residential and commercial construction are inclined to swell, hinting at a boost in consumer confidence and increased spending that usually comes with that trust.
+With consumer confidence and increased spending, comes the new formation of new businesses and the purchase of residential home structures.
 The swell in business activity will be escorted with a multitude of challenges and unforeseen problems that call for the establishment of a preemptive measure.
 One preventive action that the state of Alaska has instituted is the Alaska Construction Contractor Bond.

 The Alaska Construction Contractor Bond serves as a good guarantee that a construction firm will not hold any business dealings, propose a bid, publicize the business or be in a joint venture with anyone if he/she does not have a license.
 It is also an unerring attestation that the firm offer bids with sober intentions (Bid Bond), completes projects in a timely manner (Performance Bond), will consistently and dutifully compensate workers for services rendered (Payment Bond), and will thoroughly provide materials/equipment/supplies as stipulated within purchase orders (Supply Bond).
 It is likewise a clear demonstration of earnestness to resolve confusion or disputes when defective materials or workmanship has been divulged (Maintenance Bond), and will build or renovate public structures according to local specifications (Subdivision Bond).

 Why do you need an Alaska Construction Contractor Bond?